 Compressed air, or spray dusters, are a great tool for keeping technology clean, particularly tough-to-reach places like MacBook fans or underneath a keyboard.
 That being said, compressed air is potentially damaging to your iPhone speaker or microphone.
 In fact, Apple advises against using compressed air entirely.

 This is because compressed air is surprisingly forceful, and it can break the moving parts inside speakers or microphones.
-Many users have used compressed air haphazardly and found that their speakers or microphones stopped working completely afterwards.
+Many users have used compressed air haphazardly and found that their speakers or microphones stopped working completely afterward.

 However, if you read the instructions on the can and use it from an appropriate distance, it is possible to use compressed air safely.
 We advise an absolute minimum distance of 6” and suggest spraying the air at an angle instead of straight into the speaker or microphone.
 Additionally, any loose dirt will fly into the air so you should cover your eyes before spraying.